 Ned: Here in Gwinnett County it’s the City of Lawrenceville, and you’ll need to go the business licensing office for whatever municipal you are in and apply.
 Depending on what kind of catering business[it is will] determine what kind of business licensing [you’re] going to have.

 Q: What’s important to know about starting a catering business?

 Ned: What your demographics are, where you’re going to be operating, how you’re going to be operating.
 [You'll want to know] what your equipment needs are, what your overhead is, what your starting costs are going to be.
 It's also important to find a good accountant, get yourself incorporated, and make sure you understand the basics as far as what a corporate umbrella is.

 Q: What are some good ways to advertise a catering business?

 Ned: Bridal Expos are really good, word-of-mouth is really good… Flyers, website building…Marketing with other business.
 Small businesses tend to support small businesses, so making sure you’re working with your local people to help promote.

 Q: Can you talk about staff retention and ways to combat turnover in the catering industry?

 Ned: Hiring the right people.
 It’s sometimes very, very difficult.
 Making sure you’re getting rid of the bad eggs, don’t be afraid to fire anybody.
 Making sure that your pay [rate] is within line.
 Treating people with respect.
-Making sure that you’re asking their opinion, make them a apart of the business.
+Making sure that you’re asking their opinion, make them a part of the business.
 Training also is huge as well.
 People don’t want to work for a company where they’re set up for failure.
 People want to succeed.